May 15, 2026

 Here's a sampling of several free carriers through Lifeline to give you an idea, but options in your area may differ and may not include all of these:

-• AirTalk: Unlimited talk & text; data allowance depends on state but ranges up to 15GB.
+• AirTalk: Unlimited talk & text; data up to 10GB depending on state.

-• enTouch Wireless: Unlimited talk & text, data starting at 4.5GB.
+• enTouch Wireless: Unlimited talk & text; data 4.5GB-6GB depending on state.

-• Life Wireless: Unlimited talk & text; data limit may vary by state.
+• Life Wireless: Unlimited talk & text; data varies by state but starts at 4.5GB.

 • Safelink Wireless.
-Unlimited talk & text, data varies by state, and even mobile hotspot data in some states.
+Unlimited talk & text; typically 10GB data; mobile hotspot data in some states.

-• TAG Mobile: Free talk & text, up to 16GB data depending on state.
+• TAG Mobile: Unlimited talk & text; up to 16GB data depending on state.

 Compare the choices in your area on talk and text limits, data amounts, and extras like whether you can pay to top up with more data or if you can call or text internationally.